 If you love fitness and exercise, you may be thinking about a making a career out of your love for the gym.
-Before you pay anything to become certified as a personal trainer, learn more about the job, its salary and its outlook.
-See how becoming a trainer fits your lifestyle.
+It can be a rewarding career, as you get to help people achieve their health goals.
+However, before you pay anything to an organization to become certified as a personal trainer, learn more about the job, its salary and its outlook for employment growth.

 Video of the Day